7th Memphis officer disciplined, EMTs fired in Nichols death

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The Memphis Police Department has disciplined two more officers involved in the arrest, beating and death of Tyre Nichols, the department said Monday, widening the circle of punishment for a killing that has already led to the murder indictment of five officers and outraged the nation with another display of police brutality.
+(AP) — Two more Memphis police officers have been disciplined and three emergency responders fired in connection with the death of Tyre Nichols, officials said Monday, widening the circle of punishment for the shocking display of police brutality after video showed many more people failed to help him beyond the five officers accused of beating him to death.

-Late Monday, the police department said another officer had been relieved of duty.
-Officials did not give a name or specify what role the officer played in the arrest.
-In total, seven Memphis officers have been disciplined.
+Officer Preston Hemphill, who is white, was relieved of duty shortly after Nichols’ Jan.
+7 arrest, the police department announced.
+Later in the day it said another officer had also been relieved, but without naming the person or specifying what role they played in the incident.

-Also Monday, Memphis Fire Department officials announced the firing of emergency medical technicians Robert Long and JaMicheal Sandridge and fire Lt.
-Michelle Whitaker in connection with Nichols’ death.
+Also Monday, Memphis Fire Department officials announced the dismissal of emergency medical technicians Robert Long and JaMicheal Sandridge and Lt.
+Michelle Whitaker.
+The EMTs had previously been suspended.

 Long and Sandridge, based on the nature of the call and information they were told by police, “failed to conduct an adequate patient assessment of Mr. Nichols,” the statement said.
 Whitaker and the driver remained in the engine.